Ave-Sergeev/LexChecker/README.md

 cargo --version
 ```

-3) We clone the project from GitHub, open it, and execute the following commands.
+3) We clone the project from `GitHub`, open it, and execute the following commands.

 Check the code to see if it can be compiled (without running it).
 ```shell